GaoErJian/GaoErJian.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Gao Er Jian is a graduate student majoring in Computer Technology at North China University of Science and Technology.
-His research interests include digital image processing, machine learning, deep learning, and Java development.
+Erjian Gao is a master's student majoring in computer technology at North China University of Science and Technology.
+He mainly conducts research in various aspects of image processing, including tasks such as image classification and object detection.
+He also possesses outstanding problem-solving abilities and a strong interest in the practical application of technology.
 {style="text-align: justify;"}